viant/bqtail/dispatch/README.md

 - JournalURL: job history location
 - ErrorURL: - errors location
 - DeferTaskURL: transient storage location for managing deferred tasks (both BqTail and BqDispatch have to use the same URL)
-- Routes: post job tasks matching rules (only one route can be matched)
+- Routes: post job tasks matching rules (no more than one route can be matched)
+- RoutesBaseURL: base URL where each route is JSON file with routes arrays

+- Routes.When defines matching filter
+    - Dest: destination table reg expressions against event dest table in the format: project:dataset.table
+    - Source: destination table reg expressions against event source table in the format: project:dataset.table
+    - Type: big query job type (can be empty), QUERY, LOAD, COPY, EXPORT

+- Routes.OnSuccess: actions to run when job completed without errors
+- Routes.OnFailure: actions to run when job completed with errors

 ### Deployment